A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - If you’re short on change, you could break your bills using the same collection machine beside the driver.

-19. When Visiting Shinto Shrines
+19. Practice Appropriate Behavior When Visiting Shinto Shrines

 - There will always be a trough with running water for you to “cleanse” yourself.
+Use the trough respectfully.

 - At the trough, use the provided ladles to collect some water.
 Wash your left hand, then your right.
 Finally, pour some water into one hand and use that to rinse your mouth.